Have you ever heard someone calling a wild horse a stallion.

 A female horse or pony that is four years old or younger is referred to as a filly.
-Fillies are a term that may be used for female racehorses that are up to 5 years old in some racing organizations.
+Filly is also a term that may be used for female racehorses that are up to 5 years old in some horse racing organizations.

 A foal that has been separated from its mother and is no longer fed its mother’s milk is referred to as a weanling.
 After being weaned, the foal will begin eating a diet consisting of roughage and concentrates.